Why Do You Need An LLC For A Self-Directed IRA?

 Confidentiality and Privacy

 With an LLC as your self-directed IRA provider, additional layers of confidentiality and privacy may be offered.
-When holding assets within it rather than individual names such as personal ones for investing purposes – which could come in particularly handy when investing in property like real estate where privacy may be of particular concern.
+When holding assets within it rather than individual names such as personal ones for investing purposes – which could come in particularly useful when investing in property like real estate where privacy may be of particular concern.

 Steps for Establishing an LLC for a Self-Directed IRA